mkalvas/aoc/src/2020/23/other-versions.md

-# Other attempts at day 23
+# Other versions of 2020 day 23

 ```js
 const move = (cups) => {